-CMS PROGRAMS FOR 2015
+CMS Programs for 2015

-Hospitals Public Reporting Pay for Reporting Pay-for-Performance Inpatient Quality Reporting/ Hospital Compare x x Hospital-acquired Condition (HAC) Payment Reduction Program x x Hospital Readmission Reduction Program x х Hospital Value-based Payment x x Medicare and Medicaid EHR Incentive Program x Medicare Shared Savings Program x x Hospital Outpatient Quality Reporting Program (HOQR) х х

-Public Reporting of Results
+Hospitals Public Reporting Pay for Reporting Pay-for-Performance

+Inpatient Quality , ,

+Reporting/Hospital Compare v V

+Hospital-acquired Condition

+(HAC) Payment Reduction ✓ ✓

+Program

+Hospital Readmission 1 1

+Reduction Program • •

+Hospital Value-based Payment ✓ ✓

+Medicare and Medicaid EHR 1

+Incentive Program •

+Medicare Shared Savings 1

+Program • •

+Hospital Outpatient Quality 1 1

+Reporting Program (HOQR) V V

-Physicians (Physician Compare) Pay for Reporting Pay-for-Performance Physician Quality Reporting System x x Medicare and Medicaid EHR Incentive Program x Value-based Payment Modifier x
+Physicians Public Reporting of Results (Physician Compare) Pay for Reporting Pay-for-Performance Physician Quality Reporting System ✓ ✓ Medicare and Medicaid EHR Incentive Program 1 Value-based Payment Modifier ✓

 Accountable Care Organizations (ACOs).
-An ACO is "a set of health care providers - including primary care physicians, specialists, and hospitals - that work together collaboratively and accept collective accountability for the cost and quality of care delivered to a population of patients."
-Many view ACOs as a potential method of ensuring that the care provided is evidence-based and appropriate, while containing costs.
+An ACO is "a set of health care providers-including primary care physicians, specialists, and hospitals-that work together collaboratively and accept collective accountability for the cost and quality of care delivered to a population of patients".
+44 Many view ACOs as a potential method of ensuring that the care provided is evidence-based and appropriate, while containing costs.
 As a result of ACA, CMS has several pilots funded through CMMI and the Medicare Shared Savings Program (MSSP) is built around this delivery model.
 The MSSP requires a group of providers to achieve specific benchmarks on quality and costs.
-If these are met, then the ACO can receive a percentage of the costs saved but this also means that each must be willing to accept a loss in income if the benchmarks are not met.45
+If these are met, then the ACO can receive a percentage of the costs saved but this also means that each must be willing to accept a loss in income if the benchmarks are not met.
+45

 Several groups expressed concern when the ACO model was initially proposed that the costs required to ensure that adequate infrastructures would be in place to assist with care coordination would make it next to impossible for some smaller groups to participate.
-Recognizing this, CMMI is overseeing the Advance Payment ACO Model where, as of July 2014, 35 ACOs are receiving initial and monthly payments to assist with the costs to create the needed infrastructure.
-48 The second pilot is the Pioneer ACO Model where groups that are more experienced with care coordination can move beyond the shared savings program to one that is payment based on the overall health of the population the ACO is serving.
-This model focuses not only on Medicare patients but also seeks to align incentives with private payers to have a more comprehensive view of the population for whom the organization provides care.
-49
+Recognizing this, CMMI is overseeing the Advance Payment ACO Model where, as of July 2014, 35 ACOs are receiving initial and monthly payments to assist with the costs to